CLSCaio/component-library/README.md

 ## Usage

-1. Run `npm install / yarn add library-caiol.sousa` in your React.js project.<br />
+1. Run `npm i / yarn add cls-master-lib` in your React.js project.<br />
 2. Import components from the package and get started.<br />
 3. Visit the website page for details. <a href="https://clscaio.github.io/component-library/?path=/story/welcome--page" target="_blank"> </a>

 ## Start Development Environment

 1. Clone this repository;<br />
-2. Run `npm or yarn install` at each project in order to install dependencies.<br />
+2. Run `npm i or yarn` at each project in order to install dependencies.<br />
 3. Run `yarn storybook`.<br />
 4. Access `localhost:6006` in your browser.<br />
 5. Run `yarn build` to generate your own build "/dist".<br />